Lecture Notes in Cosmology: Examples of models of inflation

 \section{Examples of models of inflation}

-We conclude this Chapter presenting some important models of inflations, some of those in Fig.~\ref{Fig:Planckconstraintsonfinflation}, limiting ourselves to the class of single field models.
-There is a huge number of inflationary models, in \cite{Martin:2013nzq} 193 of them are analysed, and it seems that data favour the simplest category of single field slow-roll inflation that we have presented in this chapter.
-See also \cite{Tsujikawa:2014rta} for a very nice review on many inflationary models.
+We conclude this chapter by presenting some important models of inflation, limiting ourselves to the class of single field models.
+There is a huge number of inflationary models; in \cite{Martin:2013nzq}, 193 of them are analyzed, and it seems that the data favor the simplest category of single field slow-roll inflation that we have presented in this chapter.
+See also \cite{Tsujikawa:2014rta} for a review of many inflationary models.